mpeeples2008/ArchNetSci/_book/04-uncertainty.md

 <img src="04-uncertainty_files/figure-html/unnamed-chunk-6-1.png" width="672" />

-With these network objects created we then need to modify our "nodes_missing_at_random_bw" function from above to the specific nature of our question and these data.
+With these network objects created we then need to modify our `nodes_missing_at_random_bw` function from above to the specific nature of our question and these data.
 Indeed since our example here relies on an incidence matrix that includes information defined across multiple publications, we have to me additional changes to the structure of that function.

-We create a "nodes_missing_biased_bw" function below that requires five specific pieces of information from the user.
+We create a `nodes_missing_biased_bw` function below that requires five specific pieces of information from the user.

-* net - You must include a network object in igraph format.
+* `net` - You must include a network object in igraph format.
 The current version expects a simple network but the code could be modified for other types.
-* inc - You must also include an incidence matrix (as an R matrix object) which describes the relationships between publications and authors
+* `inc` - You must also include an incidence matrix (as an R matrix object) which describes the relationships between publications and authors
-* nsim - You must specify the number of simulations to perform.
+* `nsim` - You must specify the number of simulations to perform.
 The default is 1000.
-* props - Finally, you must specify the proportion of nodes to be retained for each set of nsim runs.
+* `props` - Finally, you must specify the proportion of nodes to be retained for each set of nsim runs.
 This should be provided as a vector of proportions ranging from > 0 to 1.
 By default, the script will calculate a 90% sub-sample all the way down to a 10% sub-sample at 10% intervals using props=c(0.9,0.8,0.7,0.6,0.5,0.4,0.3,0.2,0.1).
-* lookup_dat - Finally, you must provide the lookup data which connects the publication key code to the year as that is the basis of our simulation.
+* `lookup_dat` - Finally, you must provide the lookup data which connects the publication key code to the year as that is the basis of our simulation.
 Note that this function is designed to work with a lookup file that has column names exactly as shown here ("Publication.Year", "prob", "Key") and this would need to be modified to work with data with different columns.

-The first step is to create a new column in the lookup file called "prob" that defines the probability that a node will be retained in each random sub-sample.
+The first step is to create a new column in the lookup file called `prob` that defines the probability that a node will be retained in each random sub-sample.
 To do this we simply take the vector of publication years and rescale them such that the maximum value (most recent publication) equals 1 and older publications are less than 1.
 This will mean that older publications will more often be removed in our random sub-samples than newer ones.

 ```r